 School Counselors At least one (1) FTE per elementary.
 Consideration will be given to adding beyond 1.0 (one) FTE staffing based on student and building needs.
 At least two (2) FTE per middle school.
 Consideration will be given to adding beyond 2.0 (two) FTE staffing based on student and building needs.
 At least five (5) FTE per high school.
 Consideration will be given to adding beyond 5.0 (five) FTE staffing based on student and building needs.
-School Psychologists District-wide average staffing: 1.0 FTE per 1250 students.
-The District-wide staffing average will be calculated by dividing the total District enrollment by the total school psychologist allocation.
+School District-wide average staffing: 1.0 FTE per 1250 students.
+Psychologists The District-wide staffing average will be calculated by dividing the total District enrollment by the total school psychologist allocation, excluding psychologists assigned to complete preschool assessments.
 If any individual psychologist caseload is at or above fourteen (14) evaluations generated a month, overload provisions shall apply.
-Speech Language Pathologists District-wide average caseload: 1.0 FTE per fifty-six (56) students with no more than fifty-nine (59) students assigned to a 1.0 FTE.
-The district-wide staffing average will be calculated by dividing the total number of students being served who have current IEPs by the total number of SLPs.
-If any individual SLP caseload exceeds fifty-nine (59) students, overload provisions shall apply.
+Speech Language Pathologists District-wide average caseload: 1.0 FTE per fifty-six (56) students assigned to a 1.0 FTE. ramologists The district-wide staffing average will be calculated by dividing the total number of students being served who have current IEPs by the total number of SLPs.
+If any individual SLP caseload exceeds fifty-six (56) students, overload provisions shall apply.
 School Nurses Appropriate staffing levels for nursing services will be based on student and building needs.
-Occupational Therapists District-wide average caseload: 1.0 FTE = 45 students with IEPs and 504 Plans
+Consideration will be given to staffing for buildings with students qualified as medically fragile.

-The district-wide staffing average will be calculated by dividir number of students being served who have current IEP percentage of the annual average number of 504 Plans ser OTs by the total number of OTs.
+Occupational Therapists District-wide average caseload: 1.0 FTE = forty (40) students with IEPs and 504 Plans The district-wide staffing average will be calculated by dividing the total number of students being served who have current IEPs and the percentage of the annual average number of 504 Plans served by the OTs by the total number of OTs.
 The percent of the annual average of 504 plans served by OTs will be recalculated annually to account for changes that may affect staffing.
 Physical Therapists Appropriate staffing levels for physical therapy services will be based on student and building needs.

 - C. SLPs, School Psychologists, School Nurses, OTs and PTs will have input into assignment and distribution for the school year.
 Adjustments will be made within (10) days to assignments based on the October 1 count each year.
 Additional adjustments may occur periodically during the school year as needed.
 Decisions will not be made in an arbitrary, capricious, or retaliatory manner.
 Assignments will be made based on equitable site distribution.
-When determining equitable site distribution the District shall base decisions on the following factors: - 1.
+When determining equitable site distribution, the District shall base decisions on the following factors: - 1.
 Evaluation data - 2.
 Student mobility rates - 3.
 Number of special education students in the building(s) - 4.
 Number and type of special programs contained in the building(s) - 5.
 Student enrollment in the building(s) - 6.
 Poverty rate in the building(s) - 7.
 Number of preschool referrals - 8.
 The availability of additional resources like Title and/or LAP dollars in the building(s) - 9.
 Level of school(s) being served (e.g. elementary, secondary or alternative) - 10.
 Number and type of medical needs (for nursing staff)